Atomoxetine: Pharmacodynamics

-Atomoxetine also reversibly inhibits GIRK currents in Xenopus oocytes in a concentration-dependent, voltage-independent, and time-independent manner.
+Atomoxetine also reversibly inhibits G protein-coupled inwardly rectifying potassium channel (GIRK) currents in Xenopus oocytes in a concentration-dependent, voltage-independent, and time-independent manner.
 K_{ir}3.1/3.2 ion channels are opened downstream of M_{2}, α_{2}, D_{2}, and A_{1} stimulation, as well as other G_{i}-coupled receptors.
 Therapeutic concentrations of atomoxetine are within range of interacting with GIRKs, especially in CYP2D6 poor metabolizers.
 It is not known whether this contributes to the therapeutic effects of atomoxetine in ADHD.

+It has been found to inhibit voltage-gated sodium channels.

-4-Hydroxyatomoxetine, the major active metabolite of atomoxetine in CYP2D6 extensive metabolizers, has been found to have sub-micromolar affinity for opioid receptors, acting as an antagonist at μ-opioid receptors and a partial agonist at κ-opioid receptors.
-It is not known whether this action at the kappa-opioid receptor leads to CNS-related adverse effects.
+4-Hydroxyatomoxetine, the major active metabolite of atomoxetine in CYP2D6 extensive metabolizers, has been found to have sub-micromolar affinity for opioid receptors, acting as an antagonist at the μ-opioid receptor (MOR) and as a partial agonist at the κ-opioid receptor (KOR).
+The affinities (IC_{50}) of 4-hydroxyatomoxetine were 164 nM for the MOR, 88 nM for the KOR, 1,490 nM for the δ-opioid receptor (DOR), and >5,000 nM for the nociceptin receptor (ORL-1).
+Atomoxetine itself showed dramatically lower affinities (e.g., 25- to 50-fold).
+It is not known whether the actions of 4-hydroxyatomoxetine at the opioid receptors leads to CNS-related adverse effects with atomoxetine.

+Atomoxetine does not alter locomotor activity in rodents, in contrast to stimulants like amphetamine.
+In addition, atomoxetine does not produce self-administration in monkeys, also in contrast to stimulants like amphetamine.
+The drug does not produce stimulant-like effects, euphoria, or reinforcing effects in humans, instead increasing negative and unpleasant ratings at the highest assessed doses.

+Atomoxetine has been found to increase cortisol levels in humans.